boluwacodes/runway/README.md

   something any funder can check before deciding whether to back their next invoice — verifiable directly, not taken on the payee's word.

-## What's not built yet

-- Stablecoin invoices — any Stellar Asset Contract token, not just native XLM.
-- Mainnet deployment.
-- Splitting a single invoice's advance across more than one funder.